rschwabco/aserto-demo/Tutorial.md

 In this case we'd expect the sensitive information to not be shown.

-Next we'll create an Aserto policy and allow access to the sensitive information to a single user.
+Right now, both test users we created will be able to access the protected asset.
+Next we'll create an Aserto policy and allow access only to a single user.

 ---